Chris Eubank: WBO super-middleweight champion

-Eubank vs Benn II
+Eubank vs. Benn II

 Nigel Benn moved up to super middleweight and became WBC champion.
 The pair agreed to meet in a WBC/WBO unification rematch.
 In 1993 the rivals would engage in another contest named 'Judgement Day' and fought an exciting contest – albeit less brutal than their first – to a draw.
 Don King had negotiated the contracts so that he would own both the winner and the loser of Eubank v Benn 2.
 Barry Hearn claimed that, as a draw was not written into the contract, Eubank was free to sign a new deal with him instead of King.
 He did – and Benn also did not sign for King, on the same pretext.

 Following the Benn fight, Eubank went on to defeat Graciano Rocchigiani of Germany, the undefeated former IBF super-middleweight title holder.
 After a split points victory over Ray Close, in the King's Hall Belfast, Eubank signed an eight-fight £10-million deal with Sky Sports for contests in South Africa, Manchester, London and Millstreet.
 Eubank made five further successful defences, beating British world title contenders Henry Wharton and Sam Storey as well as unbeaten Dan Schommer and Mauricio Amaral Costa.

-Eubank vs Collins
+Eubank vs. Collins

 In March 1995, however, Eubank lost his title to Irishman Steve Collins, by unanimous decision.

 The film One Night in Millstreet is about the 1995 fight with Collins.

 Eubank won an eliminator for his old title against Jose Ignacio Barruetabena, as well as a win over Bruno Ruben Godoy.
 A rematch with Collins took place in Cork, Ireland, and Eubank lost again by a surprisingly narrow split decision.
 He announced his retirement from the ring in October 1995.
 He made a quick comeback in 1996, however, defeating Luis Dionisio Barrera and Camilo Alarcon.

-Calzaghe vs Eubank
+Eubank vs. Calzaghe

 After Steve Collins withdrew from his WBO super-middleweight title defence against Joe Calzaghe and unexpectedly retired in October 1997, Calzaghe was matched against Eubank for the vacant title with 11 days' notice.
 Eubank had been scheduled to box at light-heavyweight on the undercard.
 Eubank was knocked down twice and lost on points to Calzaghe, but saw his popularity rise as a result of managing to finish the fight against his more fancied opponent.

 Cruiserweight

+Eubank vs. Thompson

 Eubank then added 20 lbs in weight and challenged Britain's Carl Thompson for the WBO cruiserweight title.
 Eubank floored Thompson in the fourth round but, as in the first Steve Collins fight, failed to press home his advantage.
 The fight went the distance, with Thompson's strength and durability eventually telling in the later rounds.
 Thompson won by unanimous decision, but the closeness of the fight was reflected in the scoring, with two of the three judges giving the fight to Thompson by a single point.